internet-de-france/cto-bro.com/connect/coach-en.md

 layout: contact
 ---

+# CTO Bro is now closed

+We switched to other professional adventures at [Internet 2000 sustainable web studio](https://internet2000.net/) and [Shipfix AI-powered decision-making ecosystem](https://veson.com/products/shipfix/)

+---

-# Coach the leaders of tomorrow
+## Coach the leaders of tomorrow

 Thank you for your interest and welcome to our community of experts.